The Impact of the Climate Crisis on Animals

 How Can We Help Animals And Protect the Planet We Call Home?

 From altering migratory and behavioral patterns and limiting the availability of food and water, to destroying habitats and wiping out entire species, humans are responsible for threatening the survival of animals by the lifestyle choices we make.

-Our rapidly increasing human population is the single greatest contributor to climate change and the destruction of animal habitats worldwide.
+Our rapidly increasing human population is the single greatest contributor to the climate crisis and the destruction of animal habitats worldwide.
 Every single person on Earth requires space, food, water, and infrastructure such as hospitals, schools, grocery stores as well as raw resources.
 With 360,000 births per day, a staggering number that is double the number of deaths, animals will continue to be harmed and displaced at a reckless and overwhelming pace.

 As Gwynn Mackellen, a California recycling consultant, who is based in California voices, “I work in the waste industry, and our waste is the downstream of people.
 It’s not people being bad; it’s just the effects of people.
 Just as it’s not only bad people deforesting, the trees are being cut down on our behalf.
 Plastic waste is being dumped and minerals are being mined not because of bad people, but because of people.
 Having fewer of us, there will be less of those effects.”

 Human population growth is exponential, meaning that every single person has the ability to make a significant impact by recognizing that the biggest negative or positive environmental impact you can have will directly relate to your choice of whether you choose to replicate yourself or not, respectively, and by how many.
 While this is by far the most impactful decision you can make to combat climate change on behalf of animals, there are also other things you can do, or strive to do including living a car-free lifestyle, not flying, and eating plant-based foods.
-We can and should all work together to all do our very best to combat climate change so every species can have a bright future.
+We can and should all work together to all do our very best to combat the climate crisis so every species can have a bright future.